Ras GTPase: Structure

 Ras contains six beta strands and five alpha helices.

 It consists of two domains: a G domain of 166 amino acids (about 20 kDa) that binds guanosine nucleotides, and a C-terminal membrane targeting region (CAAX-COOH, also known as CAAX box), which is lipid-modified by farnesyl transferase, RCE1, and ICMT.

 The G domain contains five G motifs that bind GDP/GTP directly.

 The G1 motif, or the P-loop, binds the beta phosphate of GDP and GTP.

 The G2 motif, also called Switch I or SW1, contains threonine35, which binds the terminal phosphate (γ-phosphate) of GTP and the divalent magnesium ion bound in the active site.

 The G3 motif, also called Switch II or SW2, has a DXXGQ motif.
 The D is aspartate57, which is specific for guanine versus adenine binding, and Q is glutamine61, the crucial residue that activates a catalytic water molecule for hydrolysis of GTP to GDP.

 The G4 motif contains a LVGNKxDL motif, and provides specific interaction to guanine.

 The G5 motif contains a SAK consensus sequence.
 The A is alanine146, which provides specificity for guanine rather than adenine.

 The two switch motifs, G2 (SW1) and G3 (SW2), are the main parts of the protein that move when GTP is hydrolyzed into GDP.
 This conformational change by the two switch motifs is what mediates the basic functionality as a molecular switch protein.
 This GTP-bound state of Ras is the "on" state, and the GDP-bound state is the "off" state.
 The two switch motifs have a number of conformations when binding GTP or GDP or no nucleotide (when bound to SOS1, which releases the nucleotide).

 Ras also binds a magnesium ion which helps to coordinate nucleotide binding.

 Function

 Ras proteins function as binary molecular switches that control intracellular signaling networks.
 Ras-regulated signal pathways control such processes as actin cytoskeletal integrity, cell proliferation, cell differentiation, cell adhesion, apoptosis, and cell migration.
 Ras and Ras-related proteins are often deregulated in cancers, leading to increased invasion and metastasis, and decreased apoptosis.

 Ras activates several pathways, of which the mitogen-activated protein (MAP) kinase cascade has been well-studied.
 This cascade transmits signals downstream and results in the transcription of genes involved in cell growth and division.
-Another Ras-activated signaling pathway is the PI3K/AKT/mTOR pathway, which stimulates protein synthesis and cellular growth, and inhibits apoptosis.
+Another Ras-activated signaling pathway is the PI3K/AKT/mTOR pathway, which stimulates protein synthesis, cellular migration and growth, and inhibits apoptosis.